hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 3.4.0 =
+* Tested with WordPress 6.4.
+* Tested with WooCommerce 8.2.
-* Fixed compatibility with HPOS in WooCommerce
+* Fixed compatibility with HPOS in WooCommerce.

 = 3.3.3 =
 * Added compatibility with LearnDash.